naninovel/docs/docs/api/index.md

-appearance | string | Appearances to set for the animated actors. transition | string | Type of the [transition effect](/guide/transition-effects.md) to use when animating appearance change (crossfade is used by default). visibility | string | Visibility status to set for the animated actors. posX | string | Position values over X-axis (in 0 to 100 range, in percents from the left border of the screen) to set for the animated actors. posY | string | Position values over Y-axis (in 0 to 100 range, in percents from the bottom border of the screen) to set for the animated actors. posZ | string | Position values over Z-axis (in world space) to set for the animated actors; while in ortho mode, can only be used for sorting. rotation | string | Rotation values (over Z-axis) to set for the animated actors. scale | string | Scale (`x,y,z` or a single uniform value) to set for the animated actors.
+appearance | string | Appearances to set for the animated actors. transition | string | Type of the [transition effect](/guide/transition-effects.md) to use when animating appearance change (crossfade is used by default). visibility | string | Visibility status to set for the animated actors. posX | string | Position values over X-axis (in 0 to 100 range, in percents from the left border of the scene) to set for the animated actors. posY | string | Position values over Y-axis (in 0 to 100 range, in percents from the bottom border of the scene) to set for the animated actors. posZ | string | Position values over Z-axis (in world space) to set for the animated actors; while in ortho mode, can only be used for sorting. rotation | string | Rotation values (over Z-axis) to set for the animated actors. scale | string | Scale (`x,y,z` or a single uniform value) to set for the animated actors.